desmos-labs/desmos/docs/fullnode/installation.md

 # Clone the Desmos software
 git clone https://github.com/desmos-labs/desmos.git && cd desmos

+# If you do not have git installed, you can install it by running
+# sudo apt install git-all

 # Checkout the correct commit
 # We are using v0.2.0 for morpheus-1001 testnet
 git checkout v0.2.0